pennersr/django-allauth/docs/account/configuration.rst

   track of these keys.
 Current versions use HMAC based keys that do not require server side state.

+``ACCOUNT_EMAIL_NOTIFICATIONS`` (default: ``False``)
+  When enabled, account related security notifications, such as "Your password was changed", including information on user agent / IP address from where the change originated, will be emailed.

 ``ACCOUNT_EMAIL_REQUIRED`` (default: ``False``)
   The user is required to hand over an email address when signing up.